List of Facebook features: Likes and Reactions

 The like button, first enabled on February 9, 2009, enables users to easily interact with status updates, comments, photos, links shared by friends, videos and advertisements.
 Once clicked by a user, the designated content appears in the News Feeds of that user's friends, and the button also displays the number of other users who have liked the content, including a full or partial list of those users.
 The like button was extended to comments in June 2010.
 After extensive testing and years of questions from the public about whether it had an intention to incorporate a "Dislike" button, Facebook officially rolled out "Reactions" to users worldwide on February 24, 2016, letting users long-press on the like button for an option to use one of six pre-defined emotions, including "Like", "Love", "Haha", "Wow", "Sad", or "Angry" and for a limited time the following reactions, "Care", "Pride Flag", "Thankful".
 Reactions were also extended to comments in May 2017.

+In June 2017, in celebration of Pride month, Facebook introduced a rainbow flag as part of its Reactions options.
+The design of the reactions was updated in April 2019, with more frames comprising the icons' animations as well as a general graphical overhaul.
+Around September 2019 Facebook conducted a trial in Australia to hide the like count on posts.
+In 2020 during the COVID-19 outbreak, a "Care" reaction was added to Facebook.

 Comments

 To mark the 30th anniversary of the GIF, Facebook has introduced a new feature enabling users to add GIFs to comments.
 The eagerly awaited feature can be accessed using the GIF button located beside the emoji picker.
 Users can choose from the available GIFs sourced from Facebook's GIF partners, but cannot upload other GIFs.

 GIFs aside, the comments feature also allow users to attach stickers.
 Facebook has a standard sticker set, whereby sticker options are categorised according to popular moods and activities such as "Happy", "Eating", and "Confused".
 In 2020, Facebook introduced "Make Your Avatar" which enables users to customize a virtual look-alike of yourself to use as stickers in comments as well as Messenger chats.
-Essentially Facebook’s version of Snap’s Bitmoji, Avatars have been since made available in Australia, New Zealand, Europe and Canada.
+Essentially Facebook's version of Snap's Bitmoji, Avatars have been since made available in Australia, New Zealand, Europe and Canada.

 In December 2015, an indicator was added to the comment area to show when a friend is typing a new comment.